 Dr. David Griffin

 As I travel in a metal cylinder going about 500 miles per hour, living in hotels, eating strange foods, and meeting hundreds of thousands of emergency responders, I’ve noticed something.
 Tattoos are increasing on us; including me.
 I’ve also noticed something else.
 Many people have little knowledge of the historic correlation between tattoos and mental health.
-But not just mental health, the many different reasons people have been getting tattoos since around 6000 B.C.
+But not just mental health, the many different reasons people have been getting tattoos for thousands of years.

 Considering this, Tattoos and Trauma is a book to help educate others about how tattoos can assist emergency responders in healing from traumatic incidents, traumatic careers, or traumatic life experiences.
 To do this, numerous examples from military personnel, firefighters, police officers, and emergency medical service personnel are presented in an easy to read and enjoyable format.
 No technical jargon here.
 Real talk for us, emergency responders.